dogerber/temperature_gradient_microscopy_stage/README.md

 # Acknowledgement
 Lawrence Wilen, Christian Furrer and Robert Style helped with the design of this stage and controller.
 The menu system used is [GEM](https://github.com/Spirik/GEM) by [Spirik](https://github.com/Spirik).

+Inspiration for this stage was also taken from [Prof. Sylvain Devilles group](https://www.sciencedirect.com/science/article/pii/S0304399118300536).